-Mr Vaz said his biggest concern was that Lincolnshire's police and crime panel - set up to oversee Mr Hardwick's decision - had "failed to do it's job".'Not over'
+Mr Vaz said his biggest concern was that Lincolnshire's police and crime panel - set up to oversee Mr Hardwick's decision - had "failed to do it's job".

 The panel has now formed a task group to investigate the circumstances of Mr Rhodes' suspension.